Szybet/esp-idf-platformio/examples/bluetooth/bluedroid/ble_50/peroidic_sync/tutorial/Periodic_Sync_Example_Walkthrough.md

 #include "freertos/semphr.h"
 ```

-These `includes` are required for the FreeRTOS and underlying system components to run, including the logging functionality and a library to store data in non-volatile flash memory.
+These `includes` are required for the FreeRTOS and underlaying system components to run, including the logging functionality and a library to store data in non-volatile flash memory.
 We are interested in `“bt.h”`, `“esp_bt_main.h”`, `"esp_gap_ble_api.h"` and `“esp_gattc_api.h”`, which expose the BLE APIs required to implement this example.

 * `esp_bt.h`: configures the BT controller and VHCI from the host side.
 * `esp_bt_main.h`: initializes and enables the Bluedroid stack.
 * `esp_gap_ble_api.h`: implements the GAP configuration, such as advertising and connection parameters.